folio-org/stripes-testing/README.md

 ## Develop tests for a UI module

-For ui-testing to run a UI module's own tests individually or as part of an overall test suite, the UI module should contain scripts with Nightmare tests that takes one argument (with the test context, see below).
+In order for ui-testing to be able to run a UI module's own tests individually or as part of an overall test suite, the UI module should contain scripts with Nightmare tests that takes one argument holding all of the test context (see below).

 While tests scripts could be placed anywhere in the module's source structure, ui-testing will be looking for a main test script in, say, the Users module, at /ui-users/test/ui-testing/test.js